sketchc89/Simulated-Driving/writeup_template.md

 My model is based on the [NVIDIA architecture](https://arxiv.org/abs/1604.07316).

+---

+![NVIDIA Architecture][nvidia]

+---

+![Architecture][architecture]

+---

 The data is normalized with a lambda layer.
-The model uses ELU layers to introduce nonlinearity.
+The model uses convolution layers, ELU layers to introduce nonlinearity, and max pooling layers to reduce the size of the data and prevent overfitting.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+The model contains max pooling layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line ).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line ).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+![Architecture][run3]

 #### 3. Model parameter tuning